-Our operating cash requirements consist primarily of working capital needs, operating expenses, capital expenditures, payments on indebtedness outstanding, which primarily consists of lease obligations and preferred stock dividends.
+Our operating cash requirements consist primarily of working capital needs, operating expenses, capital expenditures and payments on indebtedness outstanding, which primarily consists of lease obligations and preferred stock dividends.

-At September 30, 2021, 100% of our cash and cash equivalents, of which 96% were located in the United States, were deposited in bank accounts or invested in highly liquid investments with original maturity from the date of acquisition of three months or less, including investments in commercial paper.
+At December 31, 2021, 100% of our cash and cash equivalents, of which 95% were located in the United States, were deposited in bank accounts or invested in highly liquid investments including money market funds and commercial paper with original maturity from the date of acquisition of three months or less.
 We believe credit risk is limited with respect to our cash and cash equivalents balances.

-As of September 30, 2021, and March 31, 2021, our total debt was approximately \$0.1 million, comprised of finance lease obligations in both periods.
+As of December 31, 2021, and March 31, 2021, our total debt was approximately \$0.1 million, comprised of finance lease obligations in both periods.

-We believe that cash flow from operating activities, cash on hand of \$106.4 million as of September 30, 2021 and access to capital markets will provide adequate funds to meet our short- and long-term liquidity requirements.
+We believe that cash flow from operating activities, cash on hand of \$115.1 million as of December 31, 2021 and access to capital markets will provide adequate funds to meet our short- and long-term liquidity requirements including the acquisition of ResortSuite, which is expected to total approximately \$25 million of which Agilysys paid \$22.7 million in January 2022.